 E-Mail: Your MyLaurier E-Mail account is the university's official means of communication with you.
 Please ensure that you are monitoring your MyLaurier E-Mail account regularly so as not to miss important notices.
 Failure to check your MyLaurier account for notices is not grounds for extensions or waivers.

 If you have forgotten your MyLaurier account password, you can reset your password here: https://www.wlu.ca/password/passwordrequest.html

-Mail: During the academic year, invoices are sent to students' local mailing address listed on file.
 Please ensure that you are using your LORIS account to keep your contact information up-to-date.
-Failure to receive an invoice is not grounds for extensions or waivers.
+Failure to receive an invoice is not grounds for extensions, waivers or exemptions.